Skip to main content

 PPF (Public Provident Fund)

-Partial withdrawal is allowed from year 7 onwards.
-You can also take a loan against PPF balance between years 3 and 6.
+The trade-off is liquidity.
+15-year lock-in with limited exit options.
+Partial withdrawal is allowed from year 7 onwards, and you can take a loan against the balance between years 3 and 6.
+Good for disciplined long-term savers.
+Not suitable for people who might need the money within 5–7 years.

 ELSS (Equity Linked Savings Scheme)